cloudmesh-community/book/chapters/assignment.md

 * In case of NIST you will be expected to contribute to the NIST Specification.

+In addition to interfacing with clouds via an API, we are also interested to display the interactions in Javascript.
+So if you have Javascript skills this may be a good opportunity for you to contribute to the project with your previous knowledge.

 ## Submission of sections and chapters and projects

 Sections and subsections are to be added to the `book` github repo.
 Do a pull request.
+Initially they will be managed in your own github repo that we will set up for you.
+Only after they have been reviewed and are approved they may be added to the book,

-THe headline of the section needs to be marked with a
+The headline of the section needs to be marked with a
 :hand: if you still work on it, marked with a :smiley: if you want it to be graded. and have all hids for people that contribute to that section.